nikolas-n/GNU-Linux-on-Asus-C201-Chromebook/README.md

 ## Setting up Linux Distributions

 ### Alsa configuration
 [Jan Prunk](http://janprunk.com/) has written a guide on how to setup ALSA on a C201 running Debian (originally Jessie and then update to Stretch) in this [blog post](http://blog.janprunk.com/?p=1038).
+Try also [this link](https://notabug.org/dimkr/devsus/issues/14#issuecomment-6543), if the previous is unavailable.